 In Figure 6-1 above, the MEP of the transport entity traversing interface port X’ of NE-A is an Up MEP.
 Similarly the MEP of interface port Y’ of NE-Z is also an Up MEP.
 If these two MEPs (MEPAX’ and MEPZY’) belong to the same MEG, OAM packets (e.g. loopback packets) from MEPAX’ to MEPZY’ will traverse through the connection function of NE-Z and then be processed by MEPZY’ and therefore the connection function of NE-Z is involved in this OAM flow.
 Similarly, the OAM packets from MEPZY’ to MEPAX’ will be processed by MEPAX’ and transit the connection function of NE-A.

-More details are described in [IETF RFC 6371].
+More details are described in Section 3.3 of [IETF RFC 6371].

 6.4 MEG Intermediate Points (MIPs)